 We recommend the first lesson be at least one hour to allow for more initial interview.
 After the lesson we can recommend proper practice and follow-up sessions.
 Only a short period of time should pass between lessons.
 This will help you retain the information and reach your golfing goals.

 Lessons should be booked in advance, especially if you request a particular instructor.
-Also, please keep in mind that our schedules do book rather quickly in season so calling a few days in advance will We understand schedules change, but if you cannot keep the appointment, please call and cancel as soon as possible.
+Also, please keep in mind that our schedules do book rather quickly in-season so calling a few days in advance will ensure your time.
+We understand schedules change, but if you cannot keep the appointment, please call and cancel as soon as possible.

 Expectations are always high after a lesson.
 There is excitement and an urgency to go out and try the new swing.
 We highly recommend that you keep expectations realistic.
 Extra high expectations tend to add unnecessary pressure.
 Realize that: